30+ Festive Ideas: Christmas Packages for Missionaries

 - Mementos.
 Whether it’s a pennant for a preferred sports team, a postcard from a favorite place, or a personalized refrigerator magnet, this small gesture can be enough to share your care.

-- Festive Soup & Scents Package.
+- Soup Package.
 Nothing says love like a hot bowl of soup.
-With included mulling spices and a kitchen towel, your missionary—and his or her companion—will feel like they’ve been wrapped in a warm hug.
+Your missionary—and his or her companion—will feel like they’ve been wrapped in a warm hug.